 to open the menu panel on the left of the page.
 Then type text or a person's name in the Search box.
-The mobile interface offers the quick navigation search, which returns matches on page title only.
-(See Search.)
-To use the full search, switch to desktop mode.
+The mobile interface offers the quick search, which returns matches on page title only.
+To use advanced search, switch to desktop mode.